IsakSundeSingh/rust-bevy-workshop/README.md

 ## Workshop structure

+This guide is intended to be read on [GitHub](https://github.com/IsakSundeSingh/rust-bevy-workshop?tab=readme-ov-file#workshop-structure).
+That way, you get a rendered page, and all the formatting is as I intended when I wrote it.

 This workshop is intended to be a guide for getting started with some game development with Rust and Bevy.
 I advise you to try to get through the assignments, as they will show you enough of the "rough parts" to get a working game going.

 However, you are free and _encouraged_ to add new features on top of this workshop if you want to.